Angel Ramirez (politician): Early life and education

-Ramirez is from California and Arizona and is the grand daughter of Mexican immigrants.
+Ramirez is from California and Arizona and is the granddaughter of Mexican immigrants.
 Her father is Chicano and her mother is white.
-She moved to Cedar Rapids, Iowa to study at Coe College.
+She moved to Cedar Rapids, Iowa, to study at Coe College.
 She has bachelor's degrees in political science and social and criminal justice.
 She was a first-generation college graduate.
 After graduating she made Cedar Rapids her home.

 Career

 Ramirez is co-founder and executive director for Our Future, a non-profit fellowship program for emerging leaders in the Cedar Rapids region.
 Ramirez became a prominent social and racial justice advocate in Cedar Rapids following the murder of George Floyd by police officers in May 2020.
 She is president of the board of Advocates for Social Justice, an equity-advocacy group and a peace facilitator at the Kids First Law Center, working with students at Metro High School and McKinley STEAM Academy.

-Ramirez was a legislative aide to state senator Rob Hogg and worked on Cory Booker’s 2020 presidential campaign.
+Ramirez was a legislative aide to state senator Rob Hogg and worked on Cory Booker's 2020 presidential campaign.